How to Get Long-Term Clients on Upwork: Retainer Strategy for 2026

 4. Multiple previous hires in the same category.
 A client who has hired five writers, four developers, or three designers over the past year is not hiring for a one-time need.
 They are managing a recurring demand.

 5. A long average engagement duration in the hire history.
-Upwork shows clients’ hiring history publicly, and the average contract length is visible.
+Upwork publicly displays clients’ hiring history, and the average contract length is visible.
 Clients with average engagement durations above 3 months are demonstrably building working relationships, not just buying deliverables.

 How to Read a Client’s Hire History Before Accepting